 Sec.
-7-9-87.4. - Temporary uses permitted.
-7-9-140(b) Procedure.
+7-9-87.6. - (b) Procedure.

-A request for density bonus or other incentives pursuant to State Density Bonus Law shall be processed as part of an application in compliance with and subject to the provisions and requirements of section 7-9-150 7-9-TBD.
-No additional discretionary approval shall be required as a result of a request for or the granting of a density bonus or other incentive that is available pursuant to current State Density Bonus Law.
+A request for density bonus or other incentives pursuant to state density bonus law shall be processed as part of an application in compliance with and subject to the provisions and requirements of section 7-9-150 7-9-TBD.
+No additional discretionary approval shall be required as a result of a request for or the granting of a density bonus or other incentive that is available pursuant to current state density bonus law.

 - (a) Required findings.
-A request for density bonus or other incentives that is consistent with the provisions of state density bonus law shall be approved unless one (1) of the following findings is made based on substantial information in the record: - (1) A density bonus has been approved as part of a previous project approval on the same site and that project is still in place; or - (2) The requested density bonus or incentive is not required to provide affordable or senior citizen housing as defined in Health and Safety Code Section 50052.5 or 50053; or - (3) The incentive would have a specific adverse impact, as defined in paragraph (2) of subdivision (d) of California Government Code Section 65589.5, as may be amended, upon public health and safety or the physical environment or on any real property that is listed in the California Register of Historical Resources and for which there is no feasible method to satisfactorily mitigate or avoid the specific adverse impact without rendering the development unaffordable to low- and moderate-income households; or - (4) The incentive would be contrary to State or Federal law.
+A request for density bonus or other incentives that is consistent with the provisions of state density bonus law shall be approved unless one (1) of the following findings is made based on substantial information in the record: - (1) A density bonus has been approved as part of a previous project approval on the same site and that project is still in place; or - (2) The requested density bonus or incentive is not required to provide affordable or senior citizen housing as defined in Health and Safety Code Section 50052.5 or 50053; or - (3) The incentive would have a specific adverse impact, as defined in paragraph (2) of subdivision (d) of California Government Code Section 65589.5, upon public health and safety or the physical environment or on any real property that is listed in the California Register of Historical Resources and for which there is no feasible method to satisfactorily mitigate or avoid the specific adverse impact without rendering the development unaffordable to low- and moderate-income households; or - (4) The incentive would be contrary to state or federal law. - (c) Parking.

-(b) Parking.